mike99mac/minimy-mike99mac/gcode/README.md

 ## Overview
 The goal of this project is to create a cool boombox that sounds amazing and can play music by voice.

-The picture of the front shows the “carcass” which has three enclosures below for the left, right and subwoofer, and the space above for the amp, computer and other components.
+The picture below shows the front view of a boombox carcass assembled and finished, but with no components installed” which has three enclosures below for the left, right and subwoofer, and the space above for the amp, computer and other components.
 Two removable panels allow easy access to the components.
 It’s constructed of 1/2" Baltic birch plywood with some rare curly oak for the edge moldings.
 The decorative molding in the front is curly maple and cherry.